juliaferraioli/code_snippets/blogs/ftb_gce_docker/README.md

 See the License for the specific language governing permissions and limitations under the License.--->

+#Running a Minecraft server on Google Compute Engine with Docker

-This repository accompanies the [Running a Minecraft server on Google Compute Engine with Docker](http://www.blog.juliaferraioli.com/2015/06/running-minecraft-server-on-google.html) blog entry, published on $DATE.
+This repository accompanies the [Running a Minecraft server on Google Compute Engine with Docker](http://www.blog.juliaferraioli.com/2015/06/running-minecraft-server-on-google.html) blog entry, published on 29 June 2015.
 Please follow along in the blog entry, as it provides context and explanation for this repository's contents.
 Files and commands may require updating as future versions of `docker` and `gcloud` are released.

+## Set up

 Executed on local machine: